FIRE Withdrawal Strategies Compared: Fixed, Variable, and Guardrails

 Strategy 1: Fixed-Dollar Withdrawal (The "4% Rule")

 How it works: Withdraw a fixed dollar amount in year one (typically 4% of your starting portfolio), then increase that amount by inflation each year.
 Your withdrawal grows with inflation regardless of what the market does.
+The origins and research behind this approach are covered in depth in our 4% rule explainer.

 Example: $1,000,000 portfolio.
 Year one withdrawal: $40,000.
 If inflation is 3%, year two withdrawal: $41,200.
 Year three: $42,436.
 And so on.